-Spam comments is one of the biggest pain to a blogger and tacking them is part of our day-to-day life.
+Spam comments are one of the biggest pain to a blogger and tacking them is part of our day-to-day life.
 I have seen many new WordPress bloggers who shifted from BlogSpot find it hard to tackle the spam comments.
 Most of the time it’s because of the ignorance and awareness about spam comments.
 Earlier, I have shared an article on how a blogger should moderate blog comments, and this particular guide is for all WordPress blogger to learn about the settings which will help them to reduce spam comments on their blog.
 I will mention about anti-spam blog comment plugins later in this article, but first lets look at the WordPress settings which will help you to control spam comments to a great level.

 How to Configure WordPress Discussion settings to reduce spam comments:

 WordPress gives you complete control on comment moderation.
 The spam filter will happen later, but first it’s your job to make sure that no comments should go live without moderation.
 Comments on your blog is valuable in many ways, such as:

 - Add value to the article: A good comment will add more points and improve the overall value of your blog post.

 - Trust factor: If your blog post gets a good number of genuine and meaningful comments, that helps in increasing the trust factor of your blog.

 - Search engine ranking: I have done testing in the past where I have removed all comments on my old posts, and that drastically reduced the ranking of my posts.
 Having meaningful comments will increase the keyword density and variation, and thus helps in improved ranking of your blog.